MicrosoftDocs/architecture-center/docs/best-practices/caching.md

 For additional information on writing client applications that can the Azure Redis Cache, see [Azure Redis Cache documentation](https://azure.microsoft.com/documentation/services/cache/).
 More information is also available at [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Basics.md).

 The page [Pipelines and multiplexers](https://stackexchange.github.io/StackExchange.Redis/PipelinesMultiplexers) on the same website provides more information about asynchronous operations and pipelining with Redis and the StackExchange library.
-The next section in this article, Using Redis caching, provides examples of some of the more advanced techniques that you can apply to data that's held in a Redis cache.

 ## Using Redis caching